smueller264/smueller264/README.md

 **About Me!**

 - 🌱 Published my First App in 2021.
-- 🤔 I am a passionate Cook and love to play Golf.
+- 🤔 I am a passionate Cook and do Triathlon.
 - 💼 I’m pursuing a Bachelor's degree in Coding & Software Engineering at XU University in Potsdam.
 - 💬 Ask me about anything, I love to answer!
 - 📫 Email me at [sebmueller1999@gmail.com](mailto:sebmueller1999@gmail.com).